Connect an AWS Account to Guardrails

 Prerequisites

-Step 3: Import the account
+Step 3: Test the connection

-Step 4: Observe progress
+Step 5: Observe progress

 Wait for the progress bar to complete.
 The time this takes will depend on how many resources are in the account; it is normal for the progress bar to fluctuate in size as new types of resources are discovered.

-Step 5: View Controls by state
+Step 6: View Controls by state

 Select Reports from the top navigation menu.
 Type controls into the Search reports… field to show only reports with the word "controls" in their name.
 Select the Controls by State report from the list.